 Please note, not all 3D printing materials are comparable with the chemicals tested in the table below.
 Please consult with F3DP or check our chemical comparability testing page for more info.

-If adding HP MJF Cerakote to your 3D Printed parts expect an additional lead time of 10 days on top of quoted printing time.
-Cost for a single part painted in HP MJF Cerakote varies based on size but generally is between $100 – $300.
+If you are planning to have F3DP add Cerakote to your 3D Printed parts expect an additional lead time of 2-3 days on top of quoted printing time.
+The cost for a single 3D Painted part coated in Cerakote varies based on size / complexity but generally is between $50 – $300.
 If a larger quantity of parts need to be painted the per part cost is decreased.
-For production volumes (50+ parts) per unit pricing usually ranges from $15 – $25 each, as the volume goes up from 50 parts the price per unit will continue to drop.
+For production volumes (50+ parts) per unit pricing usually ranges from $10 – $20 each, as the volume goes up from 50 parts the price per unit will continue to drop.

 Upload your files and fill out the information below to begin the quoting process.